lechmazur/pgg_bench/README.md

 - The PGG Bench reveals stark differences in how LLMs juggle altruism, self-preservation, and punishment.
 Some adopt cooperative, high-punishment stances, others maintain moderate contributions, or rarely punish.
 The best models strike a balance, punishing free-riders while reaping synergy benefits.

-- Punishment deters defection to some extent, particularly when targeted at consistent free-riders, as seen with Gemini 2.0 Flash’s aggressive strategy.
-However, it’s not universally effective - entrenched free-riders like DeepSeek R1 persist, and cooperators may endure punishment without defecting.
-Punishment frequently triggers vengeful cycles, especially among models with high retaliation rates (e.g., GPT-4.5 Preview, Claude Sonnets).
+- Punishment deters defection to some extent, particularly when targeted at consistent free-riders, as seen with `Gemini 2.0 Flash`’s aggressive strategy.
+However, it’s not universally effective - entrenched free-riders like `DeepSeek R1` persist, and cooperators may endure punishment without defecting.
+Punishment frequently triggers vengeful cycles, especially among models with high retaliation rates (e.g., `GPT-4.5 Preview`, `Claude Sonnets`).
 These cycles increase punishment spending and reduce final tokens, undermining cooperation, particularly in later rounds.

-- o1 tops the TrueSkill leaderboard despite a modest median token count.
+- `o1` tops the TrueSkill leaderboard despite a modest median token count.
 It optimizes for relative ranking over raw accumulation.
 Its public messages shows calculated moves.

-- Gemini 2.0 Flash prioritizes punishment over contribution.
+- `Gemini 2.0 Flash` prioritizes punishment over contribution.
 Its aggressive text and declining balance suggest a short-term focus that backfires.

-- The contribution % by round shows models like Claude 3.7 Sonnet Thinking dropping contributions in later rounds, prioritizing immediate token retention as future rounds diminish.
+- The contribution % by round shows models like `Claude 3.7 Sonnet Thinking` dropping contributions in later rounds, prioritizing immediate token retention as future rounds diminish.
 Text confirms this: "Since it’s the final round, contributing makes no sense."

-- Mistral Large 2 maintains stable contributions and punishment.
+- `Mistral Large 2` maintains stable contributions and punishment and performs very well, even as a non-reasoning model.

 - The endgame effect shifts focus to short-term retention in round 10.

 - The version of the game without public messages differs by having much lower final token counts and more than double the rate of punishments.

-- Interestingly, **Claude 3.7 Sonnet** has very high average final tokens, yet ends up with a moderate TrueSkill rating.
+- Interestingly, `Claude 3.7 Sonnet` has very high average final tokens, yet ends up with a moderate TrueSkill rating.
 It invests heavily in contributions early.

-- **Retaliation vs. Passivity**: `Claude 3.5 Sonnet 2024-10-22` and `GPT-4.5 Preview` hit a 39% retaliation rate, whereas `Llama 3.3 70B` barely retaliates at 2.7%.
+- Retaliation vs. Passivity: `Claude 3.5 Sonnet 2024-10-22` and `GPT-4.5 Preview` hit a 39% retaliation rate, whereas `Llama 3.3 70B` barely retaliates at 2.7%.
 Retaliators can deter exploitation but risk punishing tit-for-tat cycles.

-- **Partner Synergy**: Partners of a generous contributor `Claude 3.7 Sonnet` net the most on average.
+- Partner Synergy: Partners of a generous contributor `Claude 3.7 Sonnet` net the most on average.

 ---